darwinderrr/psgc-sql/README.md

 # How to use
 - Run PHP file via terminal / cmd: php path/to/generate.php
 - Drag and drop file downloaded from PSGC website, and press Enter
 - Done!
-A sql file will be generated on the same directory as the generate.php file
+An SQL file will be generated on the same directory as the generate.php file

 # Function
 This extracts the code, name, and old name from the excel file.

+A database named 'psgc' will be created.